intel/neural-compressor/docs/source/tuning_strategies.md

     At the final stage, it first sorted the OPs list according to the impact score in stage V, and tries to incrementally fallback multiple OPs to high precision according to the sorted OP list.

+> Note: Note: for the transformer-like model, it will try to **detect the transformer block** first, and then conduct the block-wise fallback.

 ### Usage

 `Basic` is the default strategy for `quant_level`=`1`, it can be used by default with nothing changed in the `strategy` field of `TuningCriterion` after set the `quant_level`=`1` in `PostTrainingQuantConfig`.
 Classical settings are shown below: